F1rst-Unicorn/stocks/manual/admin/server-installation.md

 The playbook defines many variables over which one can finetune the installation.
 Their meaning is described below:

-remote_user: The user over which the root privileges are acquired.
+target_host: The ansible host group on which to run the playbook
-remote_mysql_password: The password of the root user on the target host
+remote_mysql_password: The password of the MySQL root user on the target host
-remote_pkg_dir: Where to cache the pacman package on the target host
-stocks_pkg_dir: Where on the local host the package is stored
 stocks_base: Default install folder, Don't change this, only for readability
-stocks_version: The version of the package, should not be changed
-stocks_pkg: The name of the package file
 stocks_user: The first user to install.
 Change to your needs
 stocks_device: The first device to install.
 Change to your needs
 sudoers_line: The line added to sudoers.
 To simplify auditing